BilinP/Q3-Hackathon-QUANTUM-WINGS/README.md

 We modeled the **Traveling Salesman Problem (TSP)** using **Qiskit** and implemented the **Quantum Approximate Optimization Algorithm (QAOA)** to optimize flight routes.
 - Minimized **fuel consumption** across multiple city routes.
 - Balanced **passenger loads** while reducing environmental costs.
+- Incorporated **ticket pricing** and **user-defined weight preferences** for sustainability vs. revenue trade-offs.
 - Showed how quantum algorithms can support **sustainable aviation practices** by reducing emissions.

 ## 📊 Results
 Here’s an example output from our optimization run: